-The Unit creates a career advice service to strengthen the already existing options of internship.
+The Unit creates a career advice centre.

 PRINCIPLE 7: INFORMATION MANAGEMENT

 INSTITUTIONS BEAR FULL RESPONISBILITY FOR COLLECTING, ANALYSING AND USING INFORMATION, AIMED AT THE EFFICIENT MANAGEMENT OF POSTGRADUATE STUDY PROGRAMMES AND RELATED ACTIVITIES, IN AN INTEGRATED, EFFECTIVE AND EASLILY ACCESSIBLE WAY.